geurto/dev/README.md

 ## System
 The `ubuntu` directory holds all Ubuntu system dependencies, i.e. anything not managed by Nix or NixOS.
 When I next do a clean Ubuntu install, I might swap this part out for home-manager.

 The `install.sh` script installs basic system dependencies, i3 window manager with polybar, and alacritty as a terminal emulator.
 Finally, it copies the configurations for these applications to `~/.config/`.
-Note that `alacritty.toml` assumes that `zsh` is installed by Nix.
+For intended alacritty use, make sure that `$SHELL` evaluates to the Nix-installed `zsh`, e.g. `~/.nix-profile/bin/zsh`.